jenwin/Bugs-Gems/README.md

 - **100 Points:** Reach the water.
 - **50 Points:** Collect a Purple Gem.
 - **10 Points:** Collect a Yellow Star.

-## Installation
-1. Clone or download the repository.
-2. Open the `index.html` file in your browser to start the game.

 ## License
 GNU General Public License v3.0